27 Feb Should I Put an Infidelity Clause in my Prenuptial Agreement?

 The Infidelity Clause

-An infidelity clause is one of the most common and most reasonable things to include in any prenuptial agreement, as the terms they make explicit are very widely regarded as an essential part of most marriages.
+An infidelity clause is one of the most common and most reasonable things to include in any prenuptial agreement, as the terms they make explicit is very widely regarded as an essential part of most marriages.
 Namely, an infidelity agreement makes it unquestionably clear that it is not acceptable for either partner to take part in extramarital affairs or relations.
 Additionally, infidelity agreements usually specify that, should either partner engage in adultery, they forfeit their claim to certain assets or are otherwise penalized in the case of a divorce and the eventual separation of belongings.
 Basically, infidelity clauses make it clear that both spouses take marital faithfulness seriously and it lays out consequences for adultery if a divorce occurs.

 So, is an infidelity clause right for you, and should you include one in your prenuptial agreement?
 First, speak seriously with your spouse about whether or not monogamy is an important part of your marriage, and make sure that you are both on the same page regarding views surrounding adultery and other extra-marital relations.
 If you and your spouse do agree that your marital relationship should be exclusive, consider the pros and cons of including an infidelity clause in your prenup.